youngjun0627/backend.ai-agent/README.md

 user must have ownership of it.
 You can change the location by `scratch-root` option in `agent.toml`.

+### Setting up NFS-based vFolder for Backend.AI

+When you are trying to deploy Backend.AI Agent to K8s cluster from Cloud Provider(EKS, GKE, AKS, ...), you can provide NFS connection info directly to Backend.AI agent.
+All vFolder mounts will be set up and managed by K8s' PersistentVolume and PersistentVolumeClaim.
+To set up:

+1. Add NFS connection information to `agent.toml`.
+Check `config/sample.toml` for details.
+2. Mount NFS volume to Backend.AI manager's mount target provided when setting up Backend.AI manager (if you have deployed halfstack with one-shot installation script, just mount to `$HOME/vfroot`).

 ### Adding Backend.AI kernel images to private registry